Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

 On average, every Australian buys 56 items of clothing yearly, most of which are made from non-sustainable, non-durable materials.
-Year on year, the price of clothing continues to drastically decrease, while the negative impacts to the environment as a result of the fashion industry continues to increase.
+Year on year, the price of clothing continues to drastically decrease, while the negative impacts to the environment because of the fashion industry continue to increase.
 According to Greenpeace, the average person buys 60% more clothing and keeps them for about half as long as 15 years ago.

-Australians are the world's second largest consumers of textiles BUT:
+Australians are the world’s highest consumer of textiles, BUT:

 Signing up is voluntary and imposes a 4 cent per garment levy on the signatories’ sales, with the money to be put towards initiatives such as sustainable design, the resale of used items, and textile recycling.